-In the 1890s a new style of journalism was popularized by Joseph Pulitzer and William Randolph Hearst.
+In the 1890s Joseph Pulitzer and William Randolph Hearst popularized a new style of journalism.
 This style was called “yellow journalism” and was used by newspapers to increase circulation and build a loyal following.

 Yellow journalism relied upon highly-sensationalized stories and headlines to draw readers in.
-Oftentimes facts were overlooked or omitted, while stories tended to be greatly exaggerated to achieve the desired effect of the editors.
+Reporters often overlooked or omitted facts while greatly exaggerating stories to achieve the desired effect of the editors.

 Joseph Pulitzer and William Randolph Hearst are often credited as the originators of yellow journalism as they battled each other to be New York City’s largest newspaper publication.

 This journalistic style caught the ire of many influential people, including President Theodore Roosevelt, who decried the newspapers.
 The publication of lies, deliberately misleading stories, and motivation for profits over integrity all characterized newspapers that engaged in yellow journalism.